 Direct EHR Implementation Costs

-Your expenses will vary depending on which software licensing model you choose, but regardless of which approach you take, you may face another major investment.
+Your expenses will vary depending on which deployment model you choose.
+Regardless of which approach you take, however, you may face another major investment.

-If you choose the perpetual license, you’ll have to manage all of the back-office technology involved in running the EHR software, including heavy-duty servers, some form of data backup, data storage and possibly other technologies as well.
+If you choose the on-premise model, you’ll have to manage all of the back-office technology involved in running the EHR product.
+This includes heavy-duty servers, some form of data backup, data storage and possibly other technologies as well.

-Meanwhile, if you choose to access your software online, you may pay an initial startup fee to get started, in addition to monthly subscription payments.
+Meanwhile, if you choose to deploy a cloud-based EHR system, you may pay an initial startup fee (though not nearly as much as an on-premise fee), in addition to the subscription.

-Of course, given that the vendor handles the hosting, you won’t need to lay out money for extra servers, storage, data backups, security and the like, but you may be limited by how many of your employees can access the software.
+Of course, given that the vendor handles the hosting, you won’t need to lay out money for extra servers, storage, data backups, security and the like.
+You may, however, be limited by how many of your employees can access the software.
 In some cases, if the number of users grows, you have to pay a higher monthly fee.